texfaq/texfaq.github.io/FAQ-custbib.md

 [`biblatex`](FAQ-biblatex.md).  [`Biblatex`](https://ctan.org/pkg/Biblatex) offers
 many hooks for adjusting the format of the output of your ''basic'' BibTeX style, and a collection of ''contributed'' styles have also started to appear.
-Note.bowever There are not as many of [`biblatex`](https://ctan.org/pkg/biblatex)'s contributed styles as there are for BibTeX, and there is no [`custom-biblatex`](https://ctan.org/pkg/custom-biblatex), both of which suggest that beginners' r&ouml;le models are hard to come by.
+Note however here are not as many of [`biblatex`](https://ctan.org/pkg/biblatex)'s contributed styles as there are for BibTeX, and there is no `custom-biblatex`, both of which suggest that beginners' r&ouml;le models are hard to come by.
 As a result, beginners should probably resist the temptation to write their own contributed [`biblatex`](https://ctan.org/pkg/biblatex) style.